Edwin-Ngouagna/Edwin-Ngouagna/README.md

 - 👋 Hi, I’m @Edwin-Ngouagna
-- 👀 I’m interested in web development
+- 👀 I’m a data analyst and interested in web development
-- 🌱 I’m currently learning angular
+- 🌱 I’m currently upskilling in Python, R and SQL
-- 💞️ I’m looking to collaborate on angular projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me edwinlongchingouagna@gmail.com

 <!---